altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "M::You can't remember them"
 *Flanagan nodded*
 "FL::I can't even remember Rossin"
+}
+{
-"R::less than ideal."
+'R::less than ideal'
 ~Rossin was sitting beside her now~
 `"You alright?"`
-"R::Never better...
+'R::Never better...
-Well, that I remember, literally the best I've been."
+Well, that I remember, literally the best I have been.'
 "FL::We know the loses by the absence of where they should be, physically and in memory" *Flanagan took a sip of tea*
 "FL::And in my case I had something more concrete to measure by, sample by... it's about two thirds" *Rossin leaned over*
-"R::Landing pad - more than likely"
+'R::Landing pad - more than likely'
 `"How"`
 `{todo:link to description of how that works}`
 ~Both the Relux's hands reached for the teapot - before only Jochek pouring themselves cups put it back~